Jade Kievits

 Read Thesis

-I have this love for the natural world.
-It has been with me ever since my childhood.
-When I was little I spent a lot of my time in my grandfather’s garden, which he built and tended to with his own hands.
-I remember him pointing out every plant and tell me about their characteristics.
-My love and respect for the natural world was born in this space.
-His attitude towards the natural world was contagious and gave me the attention, respect and tenderness I still hold today.
+I have this love for the natural world, it has been with me ever since childhood.
+I used to spend a lot of time in my grandfather’s garden, a space he built through harmony, depth and form.
+I remember him pointing out every plant and telling me about their characteristics.
+His attitude towards the natural world was contagious and gave me the attention, respect, and tenderness I still hold today.